 Lead can cause serious health problems if too much enters your body from drinking water or other sources.
 It can cause damage to the brain and kidneys, and can interfere with the production of red blood cells that carry oxygen to all parts of your body.
 The greatest risk of lead exposure is to infants, young children, and pregnant women.
 Scientists have linked the effects of lead on the brain with lowered IO in children.
-Adults with kidney problems and high blood pressure can be affected by low levels of lead more than household items such as pottery, make-up, toys, and even food.
-Lead paint was outlawed in 1978, but dust from homes that still have lead paint is the most common source of exposure to lead.
-Therefore, make sure to wash your children's hands and toys often as they can come into contact with dirt and dust containing lead.
+Adults with kidney problems and high blood pressure can be affected by low levels of lead more than healthy adults.
+Lead is stored in the bones, and it can be released later in life.
+During pregnancy, the child receives lead from the mother's bones, which may affect brain development.